Enteee/duckpond.ch/_posts/2016-05-28-docker-hell.md

 * Make sure that you know your pwd:
   * Paths in docker-compose.yml and Dockerfile are relative to the folder containing the said file.
   * Once you're in a container your working directory is /.
 * Not docker related: Do not assume that software in a debian-package works as described in the project wiki.
 Granny Debby[^1] is old and rusty!
-Use ```$ docker exec -ti container_hash bash``` and check what's relly supported.
+Use ```$ docker exec -ti container_hash bash``` and check what's really supported.
 * [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) and [CMD](https://docs.docker.com/engine/reference/builder/#cmd) are not that easy to deal with [^2].
 Note that:

   > Command line arguments to docker run <image> will be appended after all elements in an exec form ENTRYPOINT, and will <b>override</b> all elements specified using CMD

-* Use the follwing two commands frequently if you don't want to run out of disk space:
+* Use the following two commands frequently if you don't want to run out of disk space:

   ```
   $ docker rm $(docker ps -a -q)